samogod/bugradar/README.md

 ## What is niku?

-niku is automatically scan custom-built apps, find business-critical security vulnerabilities, strengthen your web app security with application scanning and using multiple company sources to gather subdomains is critical to an organization’s attack surface visibility — but the process of obtaining all the information necessary through many sources can be overly complicated and time-consuming.
+niku is automates the entire process of reconnaisance, find business-critical security vulnerabilities, strengthen your web app security with application scanning with designed to delegate time consuming tasks to the cloud by distributing the input data to multiple serverless functions and running the tasks in parallel resulting in huge performance boost.
 Normalizing and correlating the data can also be a tremendous undertaking in addition to keeping up-to-date with API changes over time.
 However, automated niku tool gather the new subdomain information organizations need for accurate attack surface monitoring, allowing users to focus their energy on be first attacker.

 ![medium](https://user-images.githubusercontent.com/81412659/157320369-7bccca35-54c9-4b32-a58e-735b3edc437a.png)
 ![critical](https://user-images.githubusercontent.com/81412659/157320377-279f52ec-e5c0-4677-99af-ca0abf69eb06.png)

 niku monitoring over
-+ 3000+ public hackerone program
++ 4000+ public hackerone program
 + 460+ private hackerone program
 + 135+ bugcrowd program
 + 51+ self-hosted program